 Natural resource and greenspace management is very important to maintaining a healthy ecosystem.
-This is especially true in urban areas where there are many other factors, like a denser population, that could directly or indirectly harm the environment.
+This is especially true in urban areas where there are many other factors that could directly or indirectly harm the environment.
 For example, having a healthy, mature tree canopy fosters good air quality, mitigates the urban heat island effect, reduces energy use through shading, and helps improve water quality.
+Trees and plants help sustain life by playing an essential role in several biogeochemical cycles (especially the carbon and oxygen cycles).

-Richfield's Public Works Department employs several environmentally beneficial maintenance practices.
+Richfield's Public Works department employs several environmentally beneficial common maintenance practices.
 Select areas in almost all of the city's parks feature native grasses and wildflowers and are not regularly mowed.
-This contributes to improving soil health, erosion control, and reducing emissions from mowing.
+This environment contributes to improving soil health, erosion control, and reducing emissions from mowing.
 Chemical use in parks has gradually been reduced over the past 10 years, with staff focused on establishing better turf which requires fewer chemicals.
 Richfield's parks and streetscape projects have boasted recent efforts to plant and care for increased vegetation, including more trees, bee-friendly medians, designated pollinator garden areas, and newly planted flower beds around several park signs.